Honest Answers About Worker's Compensation Law and Situations in South Carolina

 If you’ve got questions about your case, start a live chat right where you are.
 An experienced South Carolina attorney will respond with answers.

-If your doctor wants guidance in assessing your accident injury for a permanent impairment rating, he might send you for an FCE.
+If your doctor wants guidance in assessing your accident injury for a permanent impairment rating or your work restrictions, he might send you for a functional capacity evaluation, or FCE.

 Generally, it’s an exhaustive set of physical tests, usually given and scored by a physical therapist.
 Here’s what you need to know about FCEs.